SidewayOutput/Basic-Manim/README.md

 In general,

-All files in the directory `manim-19Dec19-3b1b-archive` are copyright 3Blue1Brown.
+All files in the directory `manim-19Dec19-3b1b-archive` are [copyright 3Blue1Brown](https://github.com/SidewayOutput/Basic-Manim/blob/main/manim-19Dec19-3b1b-archive/LICENSE).
+All files in the directory `manim-01Mar21-3b1b-archive` are [copyright 3Blue1Brown](https://github.com/SidewayOutput/Basic-Manim/blob/main/manim-01Mar21-3b1b-archive/LICENSE.md).

 The general purpose animation code found in the remainder of the repository, on the other hand, is under the MIT license.